RogeMB/cubit-bloc-projects/README.md

 # cubit-bloc-projects
-Differents projects with cubit and bloc.
+Differents Flutter projects with Cubit and BloC.